TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

 a reoccurring theme on site.
 Endorsing and Promoting by designing

-temporary works with the Strongboy without correct guidance is far
+temporary works with the Strongboy when it doesn’t give the correct fitting space is far

 from an art form, only dangerous and so nineteen eighties.